bbc/tams/docs/appnotes/0022-transcode-architectures.md

 ### Pros

+* Transcode only takes place when a client attempts to use the transcoded media
 * Requesting clients integrate with fewer APIs
 * Transcode capability to be deployed in close (logical) proximity to the rest of the TAMS Service, due to its deep integration with it
 * Fewer components potentially means a less complicated architecture overall